-- The more you learn about the quality practices described in the ROSIE, the more accurate your own internal assessment will be. - It is recommended that the teaching team from each classroom being assessed and the internal assessment team becomes familiar with the expectations of the ROSIE, especially the "Seven Principles of Design." - View the following brief videos and Prezi (links found in the Program Quality Assessment Professional Development Catalog - o Introduction to the Rating Observation Scale for Inspiring Environments - Rating Observation Scale for Inspiring Environments: ROSIE - o ROSIE-Rating Observation Scale for Inspiring Environments - NOTE The Prezi presentation format may not be appropriate for individuals sensitive to motion-sickness or vertigo. - Read the ROSIE book cover to cover, including the definitions found on page 46 and the scoring process found on pages 5, 8-9, and 47. - Reflect on the expectations for each Principle of Design indicator.
+- The more you learn about the quality practices described in the ROSIE, the more accurate your own internal assessment will be. - It is recommended that the teaching team from each classroom being assessed, and the internal assessment team becomes familiar with the expectations of the ROSIE, especially the "Seven Principles of Design." - Register for the online self-paced Foundations of the Rating Observation Scale for Inspiring Environments (ROSIE) on the Professional Development (PD) Registry (available sometime in 2024/2025). - Request a Facilitated Program Observation Instrument Orientation (FPO).
+This one-hour session with an Assessor provides an opportunity to learn some of the basic information about the ROSIE and ask specific questions.
+The FPO is structured to meet each individual's or program's specific needs and each person attending receives one hour of PQAS (Pennsylvania Quality Assurance System) credit.
+Please note the FPO is not a substitute for the online self-paced PA Foundations of the Rating Observation Scale for Inspiring Environments (ROSIE) course, but rather provides a basic overview. - Access additional information on the ROSIE. - Introduction to the Rating Observation Scale for Inspiring Environments (This is a brief overview of the ROSIE by Sandra Duncan, ROSIE co-developer - ROSIE-Rating Observation Scale for Inspiring Environments - NOTE: The Prezi presentation format may not be appropriate for individuals sensitive to motionsickness or vertigo. - Read the ROSIE book cover to cover, including the definitions found on page 46 and the scoring process found on pages 5, 8-9, and 47. - Reflect on the expectations for each Principle of Design indicator.